mhommet/Monitoring-Stack/README.md

 git add .gitignore .env.example alertmanager/config.yml.template scripts/ docker-compose.yml prometheus/ loki/
 git commit -m "Initial monitoring config: templates + render script (do not commit .env)"
 ```

-Notes
-- If `envsubst` is not present inside the containers, render templates on the host using `scripts/render-configs.sh`.
-- You can automate rendering in CI (render before deploying).

-If you want me to create the initial commit (excluding `.env`) or add a CI job to render templates, say so.